 The program’s curriculum enhances the students’ understanding of the theory and practice of Yoga by offering courses on the complex history of Yoga, its primary classical textual resources, its health benefits and its relationship to various forms of spirituality.
 Students will learn the contemplative, meditative aspect of Yoga and a range of styles of Yoga from Sivanananda to Krishnamacharya to Self-Realization Fellowship to Bikram to smaller lineages.
 They will also gain a deeper understanding of the connection between Buddhism, Sikhism, Jainism, and Yoga.

-In 2019, Loyola Marymount University (LMU) received a $10,000 grant to support the position of a Clinical Professor of Health Science and Yoga, expanding the post from part-time to full-time.
-The funding will enable the Clinical Professor position to: 1) expand the M.A. in Yoga Studies program’s Yoga Therapy track, with its focus on science, medicine and wellness; and 2) fully implement and oversee the Post-Graduate Yoga Therapy (PGYT) Certificate program within the master’s program.
-The expansion of the master’s program’s Yoga Therapy track will include new courses, and the full implementation of the PGYT Certificate program will include an extensive offering of community outreach for students in the Yoga Therapy track, allowing them to work in internships to refine their delivery of Yoga Therapy while simultaneously providing Yoga and meditation to communities in need.
-The grant enables the M.A. in Yoga Studies program to accommodate increased interest in the growing field of Yoga Therapy, and to ensure that the program continues its role at the forefront of this new area.
+In 2019, a grant in the amount of $10,000 was awarded to support the position of a Clinical Professor of Health Science and Yoga, expanding the post from part-time to full-time.
+The funding enabled the Clinical Professor position to: 1) expand the M.A. in Yoga Studies program’s Yoga Therapy track, with its focus on science, medicine and wellness; and 2) fully implement and oversee the Post-Graduate Yoga Therapy (PGYT) Certificate program within the master’s program.
+The expansion of the master’s program’s Yoga Therapy track included new courses, and the full implementation of the PGYT Certificate program included an extensive offering of community outreach for students in the Yoga Therapy track, allowing them to work in internships to refine their delivery of Yoga Therapy while simultaneously providing Yoga and meditation to communities in need.
+The grant enabled the M.A. in Yoga Studies program to accommodate increased interest in the growing field of Yoga Therapy, and to ensure that the program continued its role at the forefront of this new area.

-In 2013 and 2014, a $5,000 grant was made to support scholarships for students who seek to attend the Master's of Arts in Yoga Studies program.
-The grant was distributed as follows:
+In 2013 and 2014, a $5,000 grant was awarded to support scholarships for students seeking to attend the Master’s of Arts in Yoga Studies program.